cmss13-devs/cmss13/README.md

 **The quick way**.
 Find `bin/server.cmd` in this folder and double click it to automatically build and host the server on port 1337.

 **The long way**.
 Find `bin/build.cmd` in this folder, and double click it to initiate the build.
 It consists of multiple steps and might take around 1-5 minutes to compile.
 If it closes, it means it has finished its job.
-You can then set up the server normally by opening `ColonialMarinesALPHA.dmb` in DreamDaemon.
+You can then set up the server normally by opening `colonialmarines.dmb` in DreamDaemon.

-**Building ColonialMarinesALPHA in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.
+**Building colonialmarines in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.

 **[How to compile in VSCode and other build options](tools/build/README.md).**